sav-che/TL-2/Authors/Chalaud, Germain {std. Chalaud}.md

-> [!cite] BHL link: this entry starts at [page 36](https://www.biodiversitylibrary.org/item/103860#page/46/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 36](https://www.biodiversitylibrary.org/page/33265713) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Chalaud, Germain (1889-1967), French bryologist, born at Le Lonzac (Corrèze), educated at the École normale Tulle until 1907, teacher at Treignac and at Tulle from 1907-1919 with active duty in 1914-1919, idem at the Lycée de Bourg 1919-1921, idem at the Lycée de Toulouse 1921, licence ès sciences 1925, diplôme d'étude supérieures de botanique 1925, Dr. sci.
-1929 at the Faculté des Sciences de Toulouse, had the Chaire de Botanique agricole and at the École nationale supérieure agronomique until 1955, in retirement in Toulouse and Ax-les-Thermes. (*Chalaud*).
+1929 at the Faculté des Sciences de Toulouse, had the Chaire de Botanique agricole and at the École nationale supérieure agronomique until 1955, in retirement in Toulouse and Ax-les-Thermes.
+**Abbreviated name**: *Chalaud*

 #### Herbarium and types